10 Pro Tips for Creating Your Own Backstage Warm-Up

 Nutcracker season is officially upon us, which means the ballet world is swept up in a tizzy of rehearsals, double-show days and winter magic (just the way we like it!).
 Amidst the hustle and bustle of the season, dancers have to make smart decisions about warming up—especially between matinee and evening shows.
 While companies often provide warm-up class, you never know when the unexpected might hit, and it’s important to understand how to craft your own.

-To help, we caught up with Miami City Ballet corps member Julia Cinquemani, and ballet master Steven Annegarn of Pittsburgh Ballet Theatre to get expert advice on how to create a personalized warm-up barre.
+To help, we caught up with Miami City Ballet dancer Julia Cinquemani, and ballet master Steven Annegarn of Pittsburgh Ballet Theatre to get expert advice on how to create a personalized warm-up barre.
 Check out their tips below.

 1. Take inspiration from your favorite classes.